tox-dev/tox/docs/config.rst

    :default: false
    :version_added: 1.6

-   Install the current package in development mode using `PEP-660 <https://peps.python.org/pep-0660/>`.
+   Install the current package in development mode using :pep:`660`.
 This means that the package will be installed in-place and editable.

    .. note::

-      `package = editable` is the preferred way to enable development/editable mode.
+      ``package = editable`` is the preferred way to enable development/editable mode.
 See the details in :ref:`package`.

    .. note::

-      PEP-660 introduced a standardized way of installing a package in development mode, providing the same effect as if `pip install -e` was used.
+      PEP-660 introduced a standardized way of installing a package in development mode, providing the same effect as if ``pip install -e`` was used.

 .. conf::
    :keys: package